-Individuals are eligible to participate in TRS-Care when they become a disability retiree under the TRS pension.
-Once enrolled in TRS-Care as a disability retiree, participation continues as long as the individual is a disability retiree under the TRS pension fund.
-If you're applying for health coverage because of a disability, you may be contacted to validate your Medicare Social Security Disability status.
+People are eligible to participate in TRS-Care when they become a disability retiree under the TRS pension.
+Once enrolled in TRS-Care as a disability retiree, participation continues if the person is a disability retiree under the TRS pension fund.
+If you're applying for health coverage because of a disability, TRS may contact you to validate your Medicare Social Security Disability status.

-NOTE: Coverage for a disability retiree with fewer than 10 years of service credit in the TRS pension only continues up to the total number of years of service credit.
-Consequently, coverage for such a disability retiree will end when disability retirement benefits under the TRS pension fund end.
-A disability retiree is eligible to enroll in TRS-Care even if he or she is eligible for ERS, the UT System, or A&M System health benefit program coverage.
+Coverage for a disability retiree with fewer than 10 years of service credit in the TRS pension only continues up to the total number of years of service credit.
+Hence, coverage for such a disability retiree ends when disability retirement benefits under the TRS pension fund end.
+A disability retiree is eligible to enroll in TRS-Care even if they are eligible for ERS, the UT System, or A&M System health benefit program coverage.